teohxuen/website/content/report/final_report.md

 ##### Table 2: Categorisation of System Limitations

 Poor user operability increases the likelihood of mistakes at competition, especially under time constraints or operator fatigue.
-Furthermore, limited run time can lead to less testing opportunities and ultimately impacting competition performance (Table 2, Table 3).
-Finally, poor reliability increases the risk of mid-run failures or unplanned maintenance, leading to increased downtime.
+Furthermore, limited run time can lead to less testing opportunities and ultimately impacting competition performance (Table 3, Table 4).
+Finally, poor reliability increases the risk of mid-run failures or unplanned maintenance, leading to poor results.

 |                           | **RobotX 2022** | **RobotX 2024** |
 | :-----------------------: | :-------------: | :-------------: |